 How to Help a Teenager with OCD

-1. Look for signs.
+1. Look for signs of OCD.

 - Significant changes in routines, especially if a teen is spending a lot of time on simple tasks such as leaving the house

-- Obsessing over certain topics, trends, or ideas
+- Obsessing over certain concerns

 “They might be late, or missing activities, or be overly afraid of making mistakes and not doing things correctly,” Wilkerson says.

 “They are usually already aware that they are doing things that other teens are not,” says Nicholson.
-“And it can be normalizing to learn both that there is an explanation for their experience.
-And that they are not alone.”
+“And it can be normalizing to learn both that there is an explanation for their experience and that they are not alone.”

-3. Recognize the impact.
+3. Recognize the impact of OCD.

-4. Seek treatment.
+4. Seek treatment for OCD.